chintakjoshi/onlinestore/README.md

 ```

 **Note** if you want payments to work you will need to enter your own Stripe API keys into the `.env` file in the settings files.

+# About Us
+This project is carried by a group of graduate students studying at Saint Louis University and a part of SLU Global Grads.

+# Team Members
+1) Chintak Joshi - Team Lead - MSCS
+2) Nikhar Viroja - Developer - MSCS
+3) Pruthviraj Butiya - Developer - MSCS
+4) Sowmya - Developer - MSIS
+5) Prathima Chowdary - Developer - MSCS